 How Gut Health Affects Mental Health

-Studies on the relationship between gut and mental health have been mixed.
+Studies on the relationship between the gut and mental health have been mixed.
 Some research has found a link, while other smaller studies have not.
-One study, for example, surveyed over 1,000 people and found that people who have anxiety disorders are more likely to have a weakened gut microbiota and develop depression.
+One study, for example, surveyed over 1,000 people and found that people with anxiety disorders are more likely to have a weakened gut microbiota and develop Depression.

 How Gut Health Affects Mood

 Many things can impact your emotional health, and poor gut health can play a role.
-If you struggle with depression, poor gut health may make it harder to feel happy.
-If you’re preoccupied with anxiety or stress it may make it hard to feel calm.
-If you struggle with anxiety or depression, those symptoms may be hard to get your gut health checked out by a professional.
-Asking for help is a great step toward finding solutions to your gut health and your mood.
+If you struggle with Depression, poor gut health may make it harder to feel happy.
+Being preoccupied with Anxiety or stress may make it hard to feel calm.
+If you struggle with Anxiety or Depression, those symptoms may be hard to get your gut health checked out by a professional.
+Asking for help is an excellent step toward finding solutions to your gut health and mood.

-It’s likely that maintaining a healthy gut flora is one reason why depression is so common.
-High levels of bad bacteria in the gut may be an indicator that you’re stressed out and may cause you to feel down by impairing your serotonin production.
+Maintaining a healthy gut flora is likely one reason why Depression is so common.
+High levels of harmful bacteria in the gut may indicate that you’re stressed out and may cause you to feel down by impairing your serotonin production.

 How the Microbiome Affects Mood

-The study of the microbiome has advanced rapidly in recent years, with the increasing understanding of its role in human health and disease.
-Researchers now know that the microbiome can have a profound impact on mental health.
-Some studies suggest that changes in the microbiome may be a key factor in the development of mood disorders, like depression.
+The microbiome study has advanced rapidly in recent years, with the increasing understanding of its role in human health and disease.
+For example, researchers now know that the microbiome can profoundly impact mental health.
+Some studies suggest that changes in the microbiome may be a critical factor in developing mood disorders, such as Depression.

 In a study published in the Journal of Affective Disorders, researchers used a unique combination of techniques to investigate how the microbiome affects the structure and function of the hippocampus.
-The hippocampus is a part of the brain involved in processing emotional information, emotional memory, and learning and remembering new skills.
+The hippocampus is a part of the brain that processes emotional information, memory, and learning and remembering new skills.

-The researchers looked at changes in the structure and function of the hippocampus in 19 people who had major depression and 19 people who were matched for age and gender but had no mood disorder.
-The researchers analyzed the participants’ blood samples to look for changes in the levels of certain bacteria.
+The researchers looked at changes in the structure and function of the hippocampus in 19 people who had major Depression and 19 people who were matched for age and gender but had no mood disorder.
+In addition, the researchers analyzed the participants’ blood samples to look for changes in the levels of certain bacteria.

 The team found that changes in the bacteria levels in the participants’ blood were associated with changes in the structure and function of the hippocampus.
-The changes in the structure of the hippocampus were linked to changes in the participants’ mood.
+Furthermore, the changes in the structure of the hippocampus were linked to changes in the participants’ moods.